How to Plan a Conference Agenda (Free Templates for Word)

 Recruit speakers

-Once you have determined the conference’s theme, identified a list of topics to be discussed, and pinpointed some keynote speakers, it is time to recruit the speakers.
-Again, it is imperative to choose speakers that are not only knowledgeable on the given topic but also passionate about it, as this will significantly influence the conference’s success.
+Once you have determined the theme, identified a list of topics to be discussed, and pinpointed some keynote speakers, it is time to recruit the speakers.
+Again, it is imperative to choose speakers who are not only knowledgeable on the given topic but also passionate about it, as this will significantly influence the event’s success.

 Plan interactive sessions